mco-gh/mco.dev/content/post/puzzles/paragraph.md

 +++
 categories = ["Puzzles"]
 tags = []
-date = "2017-03-26"
+date = "2020-07-29"
-title = "An Unusual Paragraph" subtitle = "How quickly can you find out what is unusual about this paragraph?" coverImage = "/img/paragraph.jpg"
+title = "An Unusual Paragraph" coverImage = "/img/paragraph.jpg"
 +++

 How quickly can you find out what is unusual about this paragraph?<!--more-->

-It looks so ordinary that you would think that nothing was wrong with it at all and, in fact, nothing is.
+> It looks so ordinary that you would think that nothing was wrong with it at all and, in fact, nothing is.
 But it is unusual.
 Why?
 If you study it and think about it you may find out, but I am not going to assist you in